 Sudan conflict leaves 13.6 million children in desperate need of humanitarian aid

-NEW YORK/GENEVA/AMMAN, 25 May 2023 – As the conflict in Sudan approaches its six-week mark, over 13.6 million children are in urgent need of lifesaving humanitarian support, the highest number ever recorded in the country.
+NEW YORK/GENEVA/AMMAN, 30 May 2023 – As the conflict in Sudan passes the six-week mark, over 13.6 million children are in urgent need of lifesaving humanitarian support, the highest number ever recorded in the country.
 The impact of ongoing violence continues to threaten the lives and futures of families and children, leaving basic services cut off and many health facilities closed, damaged, or destroyed.